DominicBurkart/wikipedia-revisions/README.md

 - `text`: complete article text after the revision is applied, string in wikipedia markdown
 - `comment`: comment

-All fields except id and timestamp may be null.
+The id, timestamp, page_id, page_title, and page_ns cannot be null.
+All other fields may be null.

 System requirements:
 - 4gb memory